 Checkbook Crowdfunding Investments

-Your self-directed retirement account – Checkbook IRA, Checkbook 401k, Checkbook HSA, or Checkbook DB Plan – can participate in Crowdfunding Investments.
-Whether you’d like to pursue Equity Crowdfunding or Debt-Based Crowdfunding, there’s a world of opportunity available to you.
+Whether you’d like to pursue Equity Crowdfunding or Debt-Based Crowdfunding, there’s a world of opportunity available to your self-directed accounts.

 Crowdfunding is the practice of funding a project or venture by raising small amounts of money from a large number of people via the internet.
 There are investment crowdfunding options for both accredited and non-accredited investors that want to diversify their portfolios into an array of alternative assets.